liximomo/vscode-sftp/README.md

 ### Connection Hopping.

-You can connection to a target server through a proxy with ssh protocol.
+You can connect to a target server through a proxy with ssh protocol.

 _Note：_ **Variable substitution is not working in a hop config.**